meginwinnipeg/workshops/content/handson/dataphys/content/workshopdataphys.md

 ###  Embroidery
-Using decorative stitches like french knots or simple __stitches can add interest to your design.
+Using decorative stitches like french knots can add interest to your design.

 ###  Sharpie
 Using a fine tipped permanent marker you can details like labels, cartographic elements like a north arrow, and your signature.